Skip to main content

 Breathwork for Retreat Leaders: What to Know Before You Add It to Your Program

-2026.03.09 | 8 min read | By Diego Pauel
+2026.03.09 | 9 min read | By Diego Pauel

 Breathwork for Retreat Leaders: What to Know Before You Add It to Your Program

-The session runs like this.
-We start together with a brief introduction, covering what breathwork is, what the experience may feel like, and how to navigate it.
-Then everyone lies down and we begin.
-The active breathing lasts 30 to 40 minutes.
-There is a rest period after.
-Then we move to the ice baths, which I facilitate one at a time or in small groups depending on the setup.
-We close with a brief group share for those who want to speak.
+Then everyone lies down.
+The active breathing runs 30 to 40 minutes.
+A rest period follows.
+Then we move to the ice baths, which I facilitate individually or in small groups depending on the setup.
+We close with a sharing circle.

 Total time from setup to close is about two and a half hours.